HaarisIqubal/dehn_hack/README.md

 ### Input Formats
 - **Process Data**: Excel/CSV files from DEHN libraries (`.xlsx`, `.csv`)
 - **User Queries**: Natural language input
-- **Manual Modifications**: Ability to add/update processes and building blocks

 ### Output Formats
 - **Text**: Plain text extraction
 - **Markdown**: Structured content with formatting
 - **Streamlit Display**: Interactive web interface

----

-## 📄 License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

----

-## ➕ Support

-For support, bug reports, or feature requests:
-- Create an issue on GitHub
-- Review the troubleshooting section in the docs

----

 ### **Note**: This tool is designed to assist in mapping processes to compatible equipment modules and should be used responsibly.
 Always review generated selections before deploying in production.

 ---
 <p align="center"><strong>Developed with ❤️ for automated equipment engineering from 🇩🇪.</strong></p>

----